astralblue/cpython/Doc/library/logging.rst

       messages, whose ``__str__`` method can return the actual format string to be used.

+      If a user-supplied argument is a parameter-less :keyword:`lambda` expression, it is called and its return value is used as the argument value instead of the lambda expression itself.

+      .. versionchanged:: 3.7
+         Arguments can now be evaluated lazily using parameter-less :keyword:`lambda` expressions.

    .. versionchanged:: 3.2
       The creation of a ``LogRecord`` has been made more configurable by providing a factory which is used to create the record.
 The factory can be